danwrisar/KMSIMG_NHS_EmissionsRecipeBook/Chapters/018_kmsimg_commissioned_health.md

 ## Definition

-Emissions associated with the process of construction provisioned by the reporting party including the manufacture of building materials.
+Emissions associated with care, support or supervision that has been arranged for a patient by the reporting party including testing and diagnostic support.

 ## Methodology

 See the transferable methodologies described and demonstrated in the [procurement of goods and services](/Chapters/100_kmsimg_procurement.md) documentation.